-Since its inception in 1998, Solar Innovations®‘s custom structures, doors, and windows have been designed to accommodate several sizes of glass or polycarbonate as the glazing selection.
-Our frames have been carefully developed to ensure the growing markets of polycarbonate skylights, polycarbonate sunrooms, and polycarbonate greenhouses can be served with value engineered structures that will withstand the test of time.
+Since its inception in 1998, Solar Innovations®‘ designs custom structures, doors, and windows to accommodate several sizes of glass or polycarbonate as the glazing selection.
+Inn addition, our frames have been carefully developed to ensure the growing markets of polycarbonate skylights, polycarbonate sunrooms, and polycarbonate greenhouses can serve value engineered structures that will withstand the test of time.

 Polycarbonate is a durable substance with many unique features and benefits.
 While this product has been on the market for years, there is currently a resurgence of polycarbonate use taking place in the building industry.
-Traditionally, polycarbonate was used as a glass replacement to drive down costs, but it is now being utilized for its aesthetic values and durable properties.
+Traditionally, polycarbonate was used as a glass replacement to drive down costs, but utilizing its aesthetic values and durable properties.

 Benefits of Polycarbonate

 Polycarbonate is virtually indestructible.
-Even when bricks are thrown at the substance, it does not break.
+Bricks, as a result, will not break the polycarbonate.
 It’s an excellent choice for high traffic areas and high wind areas.
-Testing has been completed for Florida Impact ratings.
+Also, testing is complete for Florida Impact ratings.

 |Benefits of Polycarbonate||Benefits of Glass|

 |Weight||Less than 1 lb/sq. ft.||5 lbs. sq. ft. insulated|

 |Light Control||Clear light transmittance: 80%||Clear light transmittance: 90%|

 Polycarbonate has various burn ratings, which are useful in commercial settings.